-It wasn’t even that they were sick; Jorvin knew the signs of sickness, and these were not those.
+It wasn’t even that they were sick, not with any disease he could identify; Jorvin knew the signs of sickness, and these were not the same.
 This was something different, something new.
-Each of the sprouts was grey at the leaves, with black, oily spots coating the stems; when Jorvin touched them, fondling them gently in thick, calloused fingers, the ashen leaves crumbled away, and his fingers came away slick with an iridescent film.
+Each of the sprouts was grey at the leaves, with black, oily spots coating the stems; when Jorvin touched them, fondling them in thin, calloused fingers, the ashen leaves crumbled away, and his fingers came away slick with an iridescent film that the dust from the leaves clung to unpleasantly.
 Putting his fingers to his face, it smelled like those fields where the wildflowers are so thick and overwhelming that it smells rotten-sweet.
 Somehow, he was not surprised that there was no sign of insect life that might have been eating the sprouts; these things were too rotten, too broken, too wrong even for the dirty, crawling things of the world.

-His wife, Obeline, took one look at his face and put down the jar of flour she had been wielding.
+His wife, Obeline, took one look at his face and put down the jar of meal she had been wielding.
 “What happened?” she asked.

 Jorvin’s fingers grasped on empty air as he searched for words.
 “The crops,” he managed, in barely more than a whisper.
 “They’re…they’re gone.
 All gone.
 They’ve sprouted, but they’re, they’re wrong, somehow, so wrong.
 Like a sickness, but worse.
 And it’s not just a few; it’s all of them.”